 Snapdragon 888 vs Apple A14 Bionic

-Snapdragon 888 packs an octa-core set up (1+3+4) with a new architecture.
-The primary core is the all-new Arm Cortex-X1 followed by three performance cores of Arm Cortex-A78 and lastly joined by four power-efficiency cores of Arm Cortex-A55.
-As for the clock speeds, the Arm Cortex-X1 has a speed up to 2.84GHz, three Cortex A78 gold cores are run at 2.42 GHz, and four Cortex-A55 silver cores are clocked at 1.80 GHz.The L1 and L2 caches are doubled and 4MB of L3 cache and 3MB of system cached are equipped in the CPU.
-The company claims that the Kryo 680 CPU will give a 25% performance boost and 20% more power-efficient than the predecessor 865.
-Moreover, if we compare A78 with Cortex X1, the X1 tends to give 33% more instructions per clock and the A78 can offer 20% more power than the A77.
+Snapdragon 888 packs an octa-core setup (1+3+4) with a new architecture.
+The primary core is the all-new Arm Cortex-X1, followed by three performance cores of Arm Cortex-A78 and lastly joined by four power-efficiency cores of Arm Cortex-A55.
+As for the clock speeds, the Arm Cortex-X1 has a speed up to 2.84GHz, three Cortex A78 gold cores are run at 2.42 GHz, and four Cortex-A55 silver cores are clocked at 1.80 GHz.The L1 and L2 caches are doubled, and 4MB of L3 cache and 3MB of system cache are equipped in the CPU.
+The company claims that the Kryo 680 CPU will give a 25% performance boost and be 20% more power efficient than the predecessor 865.
+Moreover, if we compare the A78 with Cortex X1, the X1 tends to give 33% more instructions per clock, and the A78 can offer 20% more power than the A77.
 These improvements are huge for a mobile processor.

-On the other hand, Apple A14 Bionic processor has a Hexa-core setup (2+4) with two performance cores and the remaining four cores are for efficiency.
-Apple has not revealed the frequency of the A14 processor but Geekbench listing suggests the A14 chip has a base clock speed of 2.99 GHz which is 150 MHz higher than Snapdragon 888.
+On the other hand, the Apple A14 Bionic processor has a Hexa-core setup (2+4) with two performance cores, and the remaining four cores are for efficiency.
+Apple has not revealed the frequency of the A14 processor, but the Geekbench listing suggests the A14 chip has a base clock speed of 2.99 GHz, which is 150 MHz higher than the Snapdragon 888.

-In terms of GPU, Qualcomm is offering the Adreno 660 in Snapdragon 888 which allow 35% faster graphics rendering.
+Regarding GPU, Qualcomm is offering the Adreno 660 in Snapdragon 888, which allows 35% faster graphics rendering.
 This GPU is manufactured in such a way that it can provide gaming at high frame rates and lower latency.
-Variable Rate Shading (VRS) which allows shaders to work on two or four pixels at a time, instead of just one was found in PCs and consoles earlier but now it is also integrated into mobile GPUs and Adreno 660 is the first to achieve it.
+Variable Rate Shading (VRS), which allows shaders to work on two or four pixels at a time instead of just one, was found in PCs and consoles earlier.
+Still, it is also integrated into mobile GPUs, and Adreno 660 is the first to achieve it.
 It will consume low power and will make the games run faster at higher resolutions without compromising the visual graphics.
 VRS can increase performance by up to 30%.
 The Andreno 660 supports up to 144 fps in gaming.

-With Qualcomm Snapdragon 888 we get Hexagon 780 DSP and the 6th generation Qualcomm AI Engine.
-This combination offers 26 trillion operations per second (TOPS) AI performance which the highest on any mobile.
+With Qualcomm Snapdragon 888, we get Hexagon 780 DSP and the 6th generation Qualcomm AI Engine.
+This combination offers 26 trillion operations per second (TOPS) AI performance, the highest on any mobile.
 The A14 Bionic processor packs a faster Neural Engine with 16-core architecture and 2nd generation Machine Learning Accelerators.
-It can deliver upto 11 trillion operations per second (TOPS) AI performance.
-So we can see Snapdragon 888 can offer better AI performance than A14 Bionic.
+It can deliver up to 11 trillion operations per second (TOPS) AI performance.
+So we can see that the Snapdragon 888 can offer better AI performance than A14 Bionic.

 Which One is Better?

-Talking about Geekbench benchmark platform, we see that A14 Bionic powered iPhone 12 Pro has achieved 1582 points in single-core score test and 3925 points in the multi-core score.
-The Snapdragon 888 powered upcoming Vivo V2056A device has scored a single-core score of 1135 points, and a multi-core score of 3681 points.
+Talking about the Geekbench benchmark platform, we see that the A14 Bionic-powered iPhone 12 Pro has achieved 1582 points in the single-core score test and 3925 points in the multi-core score.
+The Snapdragon 888-powered upcoming Vivo V2056A device has scored a single-core score of 1135 points and a multi-core score of 3681 points.